andreabradpitto/task_behavior_ros/README.md

 catkin_make
 ```

 The code has been tested on ROS Noetic.
-In order to test it, run:
+In order to try it, run:

 ```sh
 roscore & rosrun task_behavior_ros talker.py